List of Washington & Jefferson College buildings: Other dormitories

 Alexander Hall, named after former president of the board of trustees Park J. Alexander, was constructed in 1968 and is laid out with a suite-style floor plan.
 In the 2009–2010 academic year, it housed co-ed upperclass students.
 Marshall Hall was built in 1969 and is named after Elder W. Marshall, former president of the board of trustees.
 It is a co-ed facility with a suite-style floor plan.
 During the 2009–2010 academic year, it housed 128 both first year and upper-class coeducational students.
-Beau Hall is similar to Alexander and Marshall, but is built in a "U" shape with two separate wings.
+Cooper Hall, formerly Beau Hall, is similar to Alexander and Marshall, but is built in a "U" shape with two separate wings.
 During the 2009–2010 academic year, it only housed women.
 Penn House, situated between Marshall Hall and the Chestnut Street Housing complex, offers double-style living space for 17 individuals.
-North Hall is a freshman men's dormitory.
+North Hall was a freshman men's dormitory, but is currently unused.
 It was originally the chapter house of Phi Gamma Delta, before the fraternity moved to their new residence on Chestnut Street.
 It was renovated in the summer of 2006.